TOWARDS GOOD GOVERNMENT IN QUEENSLAND

 This section will show that the assumptions which favoured increased political compliance were false.
 Firstly an absence of responsiveness is not the major obstacle to policy implementation.
 Secondly, political compliance reduces (rather than increases) the public sector's ability to respond to community expectations, and thirdly it reduces the quality of administration.

-Firstly, a lack of bureaucratic responsiveness is not the major reason for the failure of social policies, as Wilinski had assumed.
+Firstly, a lack of bureaucratic responsiveness is not the major reason for the failure of social policies, as Wilenski had assumed.
 The increased expectations of government which arose in the 1970s (eg social action programs) were an extension of the postwar success which governments were seen to have achieved in economic management, and a reflection of confidence in new policy tools such as systems analysis.
 However, such efforts experienced the same difficulties elsewhere as they did in Australia (eg in the USA where senior officials are often directly appointed politically).
 Broader reasons for failure in policy implementation exist, than a lack of compliance by the public sector.

 Implementation Failure: The problem could be the impossibility of managing a complex of overlapping programs (See Pressman J. and Wildavsky A., `Implementation: How Great Expectations in Washington are Dashed in Oakland', University of California Press, 1973), or the non-linear behaviour of complex social systems which can make it impossible to understand how causes relate to their effects (See Forrester J., Urban Dynamics, MIT Press, 1969)